Villa Savoye by Le Corbusier

-Another concept applied by Le Corbusier to this house was the “architectural walk” (the use of a wide ramp linking the different floors instead of a narrow and vertical staircase) proposing the passageway from floor to floor as THE architectonic space for the XX th century and making intangible the boundary between indoors and outdoors.
+Another concept applied by Le Corbusier to this house was the “architectural walk” (the use of a wide ramp connecting the different floors instead of a narrow and vertical staircase) proposing the passageway from floor to floor as THE architectonic space for the 20th century and making intangible the boundary between indoors and outdoors.

-Le Corbusier is also known for its furniture design.
-In Villa Savoye you can also find the chaise longue, one of Le Corbusier’s most iconic designs.
-It is a beautiful design but not very comfortable!
-The chaise longue also appears at the edge of the bath in the parents’ bathroom.
+Le Corbusier is also known as a furniture designer.
+In Villa Savoye’s living room visitors can see the iconic MLF armchair and the chaise longue, two of Le Corbusier’s most famous designs.
+The idea of “chaise longue” also appears at the edge of the bath in the parents’ bathroom.

 Villa Savoye is open every day except on Monday, from 10 am to 5 pm.
-Entrance ticket is 8€.
-The entrance is free if you are a 18-25 citizen of the EU or during special occasions, like Les Journées du Patrimoine (next on 16-17 September 2017).
+The entrance ticket is 8€.
+The entrance is free for UE citizens between 18-25 years.
+Also, it is possible to visit Villa Savoye for free during special occasions, like Les Journées du Patrimoine (usually on the second or third weekend of September).